Landstuhl Fitness Center

 A low impact, high-intensity workout that burns calories like no other cardio class.
 Follow your instructor on imaginary bike rides that will include endurance rides and challenging climbs up hills and fast down hills.

-This class will contain gentler poses at a slower pace and incorporate modifications to include all trimesters of pregnancy.
+This class will contain gentler poses at a slower pace and incorporate modifications for beginners.

 Flow through yoga postures to energize the body and experience the physical benefits of yoga as well as relaxation techniques to calm the mind and rejuvenate the body.